 Audition: Upload audition materials through the Jacobs School of Music Audition Portal.
 Please create a guest account if you do not already have one and select the "Jacobs Academy - Summer Piano Academy" option.
 (If you have issues accessing the audition portal please emailmusicsp@iu.edu)

 Scholarships: The Piano Academy offers partial artistic merit scholarships to qualified applicants.
 Click here for more information.
-If applying for a merit scholarship, the letter of request must be emailed to the Director by the application/audition deadline of March 2, 2026.
+Returning students may also apply for a $150 peer counselor scholarship.
+If applying for one or both of these scholarships, the letter of request must be emailed to the Director by the application/audition deadline of March 2, 2026.